apache/cassandra-java-driver/manual/core/native_protocol/README.md

 ### Compatibility matrix

-Java driver 4 supports protocol versions 3 to 5.
+Java Driver 4 supports protocol versions 3 to 5.
 By default, the version is negotiated with the first node the driver connects to:

 | Cassandra version   | Negotiated protocol version with driver 4 ¹     |